Free Finite Group Actions on Rational Homology 3--Spheres: Application of cohomological methods

-and the exponent expression follows.
-A finite group has periodic cohomology if and only if it has an element of positive degree with exponent equal to $|G|$ (for example, combine Swan \cite[Corollary 2.2 and Lemma 4.2]{swan1}).
-This element is invertible in Tate cohomology.
-Hence if the class $\sigma$ has this highest exponent, then it must be a periodicity class, inducing isomorphisms throughout the long exact sequence, and this occurs if and only if $\wH^2(G; H_1(M;\bZ)) = 0 $ and the extension $Q$ is split. \end{proof} \begin{remark} On the other extreme, if $\sigma$ is trivial, then the extension class $\cE_M$ has highest exponent equal to $|G|$.
-Using the stable isomorphism
+A finite group has periodic cohomology if and only if $\wH^*(G,\bZ)$ has an element of non--zero degree with exponent equal to $|G|$ (see \cite[Chapter VI,Theorem 9.1]{Brown:1982}).
+This element is invertible in Tate cohomology and cup product by this element is an isomorphism in all degrees.
+From our formula we see that the class $\sigma$ has this highest exponent if and only if $\cE_M=0$, which is equivalent to the splitting of the extension $Q$. \end{proof}